GLOBAL MARKETS-Stocks tumble, bonds and yen gain as trade war fears drive rush to safety

 “The equity market will bear the brunt of the market reaction.
 Most impacted will be the U.S., Korea, and Taiwan as companies domiciled in these markets make up a significant portion of the global production chain of Chinese exports.”

-Australian stocks lost 2.1 percent and Japan’s Nikkei dropped 4.1 percent.
-Hong Kong’s Hang Sen was down 2.8 percent, Taiwan shares slid 1.7 percent and South Korea’s KOPS retreated 2.3 percent.
+Australian stocks lost 2.0 percent and Japan’s Nikkei dropped 3.5 percent.
+Hong Kong’s Hang Seng was down nearly 3.0 percent, Taiwan shares slid 1.7 percent and South Korea’s KOSPI retreated 2.2 percent.

-Setting a downbeat tone for Asia, the Dow on Thursday shed 2.9 percent, the S&P 500 dropped 2.5 percent and the Nasdaq fell 2.4 percent.
+Setting the downbeat tone in Asia, the Dow on Thursday shed 2.9 percent, the S&P 500 dropped 2.5 percent and the Nasdaq fell 2.4 percent.

 As equities took a beating, the yen, often sought in times of market turmoil, rallied against the dollar.